 As directed, city staff provided a version of the protocol that showed a four-year timeline with options for special elections and council appointments in the event a vacancy occurs.

-One option was the next runner up be appointed if a vacancy occurs within 90 days after an election is certified.
+One option was the next runner-up in the election be appointed if a vacancy occurs within 90 days after an election is certified.

-There were two options for special elections during that four-year time period depending on when the vacancy occurs.
+There were two options for special elections during that four-year time period depending on when the vacancy occured.

-The first option would be the city use an all-mail ballot:
+The first option would be for the city to use an all-mail ballot:

 - The last Tuesday in August of each year.

-- The first Tuesday after the first Monday in June in each year, or
+- The first Tuesday after the first Monday in June each year; or,

-- The first Tuesday after the first Monday in November of each year.
+- The first Tuesday after the first Monday in November each year.

-The County of Santa Barbara typically holds primary elections in June and general elections in November of even years.
+Santa Barbara County typically holds primary elections in June and general elections in November of even years.

-Regardless of the type of election, there’s a requirement that the city call for a special election 114 days prior to the election date.
+Regardless of the type of election, there’s a state requirement for the city to call a special election 114 days prior to the election date.

-After seeing the timeline laid out the merits of a special election remained in question for the council, although that was the method preferred by Zimmerman.
+After seeing the timeline laid out, the merits of a special election remained in question for the council, although that was the method preferred by Zimmerman.

-“We should be given the opportunity to save the city a couple of dollars by at least interviewing or developing an appointment process that allows representation by the constituency of the city and doesn’t cost the city $30,000 or more,” said Richardson.
+“We should be given the opportunity to save the city a couple of dollars by at least interviewing or developing an appointment process that allows representation by the constituency of the city and doesn’t cost the city $30,000 or more,” he said.